 - Use IP ACLs whitelists/blacklists on your Sentry network listener policies and/or content policies to only allow incoming traffic from specific IP addresses or IP ranges.
 If a client tries to connect from an unknown IP range the connection will be rejected.

 - Tighten IDP Rule Thresholds or add new IDP rules depending on your specific criteria.
-These rules include size and rate throttling.
+These rules include size and rate throttling as well as other protections from XML Denial of Service (XDoS) attacks.
 One of the easiest ways to prevent data loss/leakage with Forum Sentry is to set IDP size rules for response documents.
 For instance, if the service should never respond with anything over 100k, enforce this with an IDP rule.

 - Enable the on-board ClamAV Virus and Malware Scanning to block, strip, tag, or quarantine detected viruses and malware.
 Sentry can also base64 decode data prior to scanning, for instance with SOAP w/attachments MTOM use cases.